 Length of Study: Students are required to study at LSE for an entire academic year, because their courses for visiting students are all one year in duration.
 There is no one-term option.

 St. Catherine’s College Oxford, the newest of the thirty-eight Oxford colleges, was founded in 1962 (though it existed as a “delegacy” since the mid-nineteenth century).
 It is one of the larger colleges (by Oxford standards) and is open to students in nearly all subjects.
 It is considered to be especially suitable for Chicago students in the humanities and social sciences, though natural sciences students may also apply.
 The St. Catherine’s program is a one-quarter (autumn) opportunity.
 During that quarter the student takes two tutorials.
 Each of these consists of a series of tutorials on a topic selected in consultation with the student.
-These are intensive courses, requiring substantial independent work and the presentation of a series of shorts papers throughout the term.
+These are intensive courses, requiring substantial independent work and the presentation of a series of short papers throughout the term.
 The student will also attend lectures appropriate to their subject.

 Housing: St. Catz provides housing in student residence halls.